Heimd411/Toolbox/README.md

-<b>These tools a part of a school exercise and should not be used in live testing!!!</b>
+<b>These tools were part of a school exercise and should not be used in live testing!!!</b>

 # My toolbox
 To install dependencies use: